-Through experience and observing Role Models kids develop wisdom.
-At Kingsley Pines Camp our staff demonstrate kindness, caring, and empathy!
-It is a child centric place where children are exposed to new people, activities, and place.
-The social skills developed at camp are invaluable in a child’s development: meeting new people, improving conversation skills, and developing conflict resolution skills.
+Through experience and observing role models kids develop wisdom.
+At Kingsley Pines Camp, our staff demonstrate kindness, caring, and empathy!
+It is a child-centric place where children are exposed to a new place, people, and activities.
+The social skills developed at camp, such as meeting new people, improving conversation skills, and developing conflict resolution skills, are invaluable in a child’s development.

-We teach judgement and common sense with an emphasis on thoughtfulness and morality.
-Our staff work as a team to make sure “No Child is left behind”.
-They are always guiding, role modeling, and being support active.
+At camp, we teach judgement and common sense with an emphasis on thoughtfulness and morality.
+Our staff work as a team to make sure “No Child is left behind.”
+They are always guiding, role modeling, and being supportive.

 Character is the MOST important thing a child can learn at KP.
-It involves respect for ones self and for others.
-Campers learn to ask themselves: “Am I doing the right thing”!
-Children learn to do the right thing, the right way, for the right reason!!
+It involves respect for one’s self and for others.
+Campers learn to ask themselves: “Am I doing the right thing?”
+Children learn to do the right thing, the right way, for the right reasons!

 The importance of unstructured play is terribly underestimated.
-Kids need time to simply play alone and with other children.
-As parents, we tend to over organize our children.
-We want to plan out their activities and day.
+Kids need time to simply play, both alone and with other children.
+As parents, we tend to over-organize our children.
+We want to plan out their activities and days.

 Sports are an important element of play.
-They foster teamwork, cooperation, and self-confidence; however, as adults we have overganized sports with too much emphasis on “winning” and not enough emphasis on developing skills such as running, catching, jumping, throwing.
-Children Need to develop their motor skills.
-Inately, children enjoy the opportunity to play with each other, and even makeup activities and games.
+They foster teamwork, cooperation, and self-confidence.
+However, as adults we have over-organized sports with too much emphasis on “winning” and not enough emphasis on developing skills such as running, catching, jumping, and throwing.
+Children need to develop their motor skills.
+Innately, children enjoy the opportunity to play with each other, and even make up activities and games.

-Our emphasis on competitation has reached absurd extremes.
-It often seems that parents are more invested in their childs’ sports, than the child herself.
-We start competition at too young an age.
+Our emphasis on competition has reached absurd extremes.
+It often seems that parents are more invested in their child’s sports, than the child themself.
+We start competition at too young of an age.
 Let your child develop physically before involving them in competition.

 Changing the World